All Episodes

 Unbelievable.

-And then of course the president articulately defending himself because he's been proven right the whole time.
+And then, of course, the president articulately defending himself because he's been proven right the whole time.

-The entire thing has been a witch hunt, and uh there is no collusion between certainly myself and my campaign, but I can always speak for myself and the Russians.
+The entire thing has been a witch hunt, and there is no collusion between certainly myself and my campaign, but I can always speak for myself and the Russians.

 Zero.